 Overview

 This tutorial aims to cover several introductory areas of digital logic signal observation and analysis.
-At the completion of this tutorial, you should know how to trigger on a digital signal, probe digital signals (logic levels, frequency and period), adjust a signal display attributes to be meaningful, enter or edit digital input labels, and transfer waveform data to the Keysight BenchVue utility running on a PC for follow-up analysis and processing.
+At the completion of this tutorial, you should know how to trigger on a digital signal, probe digital signals (logic levels, frequency and period), adjust a signal display attributes to be meaningful, enter or edit digital input labels, and transfer waveform data to the Keysight BenchVue utility (which is available in Embedded Systems lab) running on a PC for follow-up analysis and processing.

 Safety Considerations